Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 - `firstFrame`
 - `lastFrame`

 This is a partial-update message.
-Omitted params leave the existing playback configuration unchanged.
+Omitted parameters leave the existing playback configuration unchanged.
 Invalid strings are warned about and ignored.

 Expected string domains: